yext/edward/docs_src/content/commands.md

 The `restart` commands also supports the `--tail` and `--no-watch` flags as with `start`.

+## Status

+The `status` command will display the status of one or more groups and/or services.
+It takes service and group names are arguments in the same manner as `start`.

+For example, to get the status of *myservice*:

+    $ edward status myservice

+To see the status for all services:

+    $ edward status

+This will only show running services that are managed by the current config file.
+If you want to see all service that are managed by Edward, including those from other config files, you can use the `-a` flag.

 ## Log/Tail

 The `log` or `tail` command will output and then follow the console logs for the specified groups/services.